The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 #### Party Synergy

 * Just Succor before each hit during this downtime mechanic
 * **Dissipation will come back around the knockback if you use a Dissipation first opener.
-If you use this, make sure to drain your Aetherflow gauge since Aetherflow ability will be almost off cd.**
+If you use this, make sure to drain your Aetherflow gauge since Aetherflow ability will be almost off CD.**

 #### Limitless Synergy